timurrrr/spherical-car-racing/README.md

 Open [`race_05.py`](race_05.py) and read the comment at the start of the file for rules and tips on how to proceed.

+## Race 06

+We take the course design from Race 05 and take it one step further, making the lengths of the straights before and after the corner different.
+Will it affect the optimal line through the corner?

+Open [`race_06.py`](race_06.py) and read the comment at the start of the file for rules and tips on how to proceed.

 ---

 Have fun!